-12. Ecology - PRIOR TO COMMENCEMENT: FARMLAND MITIGATION STRATEGY a) Purpose and conservation objectives for proposed Skylark nest plots;
+12. Ecology - PRIOR TO COMMENCEMENT: FARMLAND MITIGATION STRATEGY

 "A Farmland Mitigation Strategy shall be submitted to and approved by the local planning authority to compensate the loss of any farmland bird territories.
 This shall include provision of the evidenced number of Skylark nest plots, to be secured by legal agreement or a condition of any consent, in nearby agricultural land, prior to commencement.